solidify-project/engine/_help/src/Pages/quickstart/create-my-first-website.md

 ### Make some changes

-To change default website content, please refer to [Folders structure](/folders-structure.html) section.
+To change default website content, please refer to [folders structure](/folders-structure.html) section.
 It will describe what is inside `src` folder and how it affects the final website.

 ### Render your website